akshatbhandari15/RapidReach/README.md

 - `eval/` — metrics, reports, and dashboards
 - `docs/` — study protocol and governance

-## Contributing
-- Open an issue to propose an agent, scenario, or dataset.
-- Follow ethics and compliance guidance above.
-- Include clear evaluation criteria for additions.

-## Disclaimer
-This repository is for research purposes only.
-It is not a medical device and must not be used for diagnosis or treatment.

 ## Contact
 - Study leads and governance details to be added.